hhurongzhe/pairFCIQMC/README.md

 FCIQMC is (one of) the most accurate _ab initio_ man-body method in quantum chemistry and many other areas.

-This accurate method have the full potential to become the most accurate _ab initio_ man-body method in nuclear physics, which is the main purpose of our present work.
+This method have the full potential to become the most accurate _ab initio_ man-body method in nuclear physics, which is the main purpose of our present work.

 # Data